bitcoin-dex/bitcoin-dex/optimistic_2-way_peg.md

 ### Deterministic History Commitments
 It is possible to define history commitments to be deterministic such that the correct commitment value can be publicly derived from bitcoin's blockchain.
 This ensures, to resolve a conflict, both parties have to provide only the first part of their histories where they differ from each other.
+This reduces the required proof data significantly.

 The following is an idea to disprove invalid history commitments succinctly.
+However, for now, we will not combine it with deterministic commitments for the sake of making the core concept easier to understand.

 ### Compact History Commitment